MattterSteege/DynamicGrid/README.md

 P.S.
 THIS IS NOT A FINISHED PROJECT, IT IS A WORK IN PROGRESS!!!!
+So this 'docs' page is not up to date with the actual project. not all notes are relevant to the current state of the project etc.

 to compile the files into a single file, use the following command: